nobodywasishere/vhdlref/_refs/aliasdec.md

 CPU_DATA_TMP := (B & A) + OPERAND;
 ```

-An alias of an array object can be indexed in the opposite direction
+An alias of an array object can be indexed in the opposite direction.
 ```vhdl
 signal BUS_A : std_ulogic_vector(7 downto 0);

 alias BIT_REV_A : std_ulogic_vector(0 to 7) is BUS_A;
 ```

-<h3 class="text-hr"><span>Synthesis Issues</span></h3>

-Aliases are not supported by many logic synthesis tools.

-A work-around is to declare new "alias" signals, variables or constants, and assign them with the slice expression.
-With signals and variables this increases simulation overhead, but preserves readability.

-Such "alias" signals should be assigned concurrently, and "alias" variables should be reassigned each time their process is activated.

-<h3 class="text-hr"><span>New in VHDL-93</span></h3>

-Aliases may be applied much more extensively in VHDL-93.

 All objects may be aliased, i.e. signals, files, variables and constants.